meezwhite/OpString/README.md

     'z': 12,
 });

-// Register additional value mappings using character codes opString.registerValues({
+// Alternatively, you can register additional value mappings using character codes opString.registerValues({
     120: 10,
     121: 11,